(last update 10/12/2012, added the Chavillou lamp in figure 16)

 In summary, I hope this discussion will let you think a bit beyond some preconceived notions, primarily that the term “lacemaker” belongs only to those who make lace.
 Consider it a compliment that the term is now generally applied to a variety of reflecting and focusing devices; it is a tribute, not a deception.

-And no one should be upset that an object with a different original purpose was found useful to a lacemaker, and it should not automatically be assumed that some mistake has been made.
+No one should be upset that an object with a different original purpose was found useful to a lacemaker, and it should not automatically be assumed that some mistake has been made.
 Throughout the years lacemakers often could not afford specialized equipment and made do with whatever was handy (inverted coke bottles filled with water have been cited).
 Enjoy the diversity of these objects, and experiment on your own, just as the adaptable and resourceful lacemakers of the past did.
 We stand on their shoulders, not the other way around.